Last updated:

 CDP’s North American wildfire profile runs by calendar year and typically covers wildfires in Canada, Mexico and the United States.
 Depending on size and severity, wildfires in other countries in North America will be included.

-Our coverage will focus on fires that have significant impacts on communities, especially at-risk populations.
+Our coverage focuses on fires that significantly impact communities, especially at-risk populations.

 Key facts